 - College and Departmental News and Events

-- We are pleased to announce a new partnership with Tennessee Tech University to offer the TTU-ETSU Bachelor of Science in Engineering.
-This program is new for both universities.
-Engineering classes start in the fall 2016 semester; the full program launch is in the fall 2017.
+- ETSU has partnered with Tennessee Tech University to offer the TTU-ETSU Bachelor of Science in Engineering.
+Engineering classes started in the fall 2016 semester; the full program launch was in the fall 2017.
 To learn more about it, please visit the engineering website.

 We hope you like the new look of the College’s website.
 If you want any content, news, or events posted to the website, please contact Ms. Laura Bennington, phone 439-4257 or email email@example.com.